outmoded1PonGee0/outmoded1PonGee0.github.io/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;

---   Calabanga was one of Quipayo's visitas when it was established as a parish in 1578.
+--   Calabanga was one of Quipayo's visits when it was established as a parish in 1578.
 It had authority over the parishes of Libmanan, Bombon, Siruma, and Calabanga.
 Bombon was established in 1804 and came to Magarao in 1908.

-Calabanga separated from Quipayo as a consequence of a petition submitted by a group of Calabangueos for the aim of constructing another Church that, along with a Padre Ministro, would care for the people's needs.
+Calabanga separated from Quipayo as a consequence of a petition submitted by a group of Calabangueos with the aim of constructing another Church that, along with a Padre Ministro, would care for the people's needs.
 The petitioners also hoped that by separating the Visitas of Pagatpat and Inarihan, they would be administered more carefully because they were so close to each other.
-It had two visits, Visita de Cagapad which is in Pagatpat and Visita de Hinarijan, as well as 12 barrios: San Antonio, San Vicente, Santa Catalina, and Nstra.
+It had two visits, Visita de Cagapad which is in Pagatpat, and Visita de Hinarijan, as well as 12 barrios: San Antonio, San Vicente, Santa Catalina, and Nstra.
 San Lucas, San Miguel, Sta.
-Isabel, Nstra. del Carmen, San Roque, San Pablo, San Jose now Balongay, and Belen.
+Isabel, Nostra. del Carmen, San Roque, San Pablo, San Jose now Balongay, and Belen.

 --    On April 28, 1749, the petition was submitted.
 On July 15, 1749, the petition was granted by Don Fray Juan de Arecherra, Bishop elect of Nueva Segovia of the Commissary of the King, along with the establishment of the Municipality of Calabanga.
 The first Parish Priest was Fray Jose de la Bastida, O.F.M.
 At the moment, the Parish has 15 Barangays with the establishment of new Parishes: the Divine Mercy Parish in Paolbo, Calabanga founded on June 30, 2003 - celebrating their feast on the 2nd Sunday of Easter and St. Faustina Kowalska is the Secondary Patron; the Black Nazarene Parish in Binanuanan Pequeo, Calabanga founded on August 29, 2009, celebrating their feast on January 9 and Nuestra Seora de la Paz Domingo, Calabanga was formed on October 18, 2009, with St. Dominic of Guzman as its Secondary Patron and was launched by The Archbishop of Caceres, His Excellency Most Reverend Leonardo Z. Legaspi.
 The Parish fiesta is now held on September 8, the feast of the Nativity of the Blessed Virgin Mary.